greg-raven/Impeachment-Chronicles/_posts/2022-01-11-trump-incited-violent-attack.md

 ---
-title: 'Trump incited a violent attack on the Capitol'
+title: "Trump incited a violent attack on the Capitol"
 layout: post
 author:
 - Hakeem Jeffries